Adaptive Token Sampling For Efficient Vision Transformers: Related Work

-Besides accuracy of neural networks, their efficiency plays an important role in deploying them on edge devices.
+Besides the accuracy of neural networks, their efficiency plays an important role in deploying them on edge devices.
 A wide range of techniques have been proposed to speed up the inference of these models.
-To obtain deep networks that can be deployed on different edge devices, some works \cite{efficient_net} proposed more efficient architectures by carefully scaling the depth, width, and resolution of a baseline network based on different resource constraints.
-Some others \cite{mobilenets} have tried to meet such resource requirements by introducing hyper-parameters, which can be tuned to build efficient light-weight models.
-Some works \cite{gong2014compressing, haq} have adopted quantization techniques to compress and accelerate deep models.
-Besides quantization techniques, other approaches such as channel pruning \cite{channel_pruning}, run-time neural pruning \cite{runtime_net_prunning}, low-rank matrix decomposition \cite{low_rank_factorization_1, low_rank_factorization_2} and knowledge distillation \cite{hinton2015distilling, metadistiller} have been used to speed up deep networks.
+To obtain deep networks that can be deployed on different edge devices, works like \cite{efficient_net} proposed more efficient architectures by carefully scaling the depth, width, and resolution of a baseline network based on different resource constraints. \cite{mobilenets} aims to meet such resource requirements by introducing hyper-parameters, which can be tuned to build efficient light-weight models.
+The works \cite{gong2014compressing, haq} have adopted quantization techniques to compress and accelerate deep models.
+Besides quantization techniques, other approaches such as channel pruning \cite{channel_pruning}, run-time neural pruning \cite{runtime_net_prunning}, low-rank matrix decomposition \cite{low_rank_factorization_1, low_rank_factorization_2}, and knowledge distillation \cite{hinton2015distilling, metadistiller} have been used as well to speed up deep networks.

-In addition to the works that aim to accelerate inference of convolutional neural networks, many other works attempted to improve the efficiency of transformer-based models.
+In addition to the works that aim to accelerate the inference of convolutional neural networks, other works aim to improve the efficiency of transformer-based models.
 In the NLP area, Star-Transformer \cite{startransformer} reduced the number of connections from \(n^2\) to \(2n\) by changing the fully-connected topology into a star-shaped structure.
 TinyBERT \cite{tinybert} improved the network's efficiency by distilling the knowledge of a large teacher BERT into a tiny student network.
 PoWER-BERT \cite{powerbert} reduced the inference time of the BERT model by identifying and removing redundant and less-informative tokens based on their importance scores estimated from the self-attention weights of the transformer blocks.
 To reduce the number of FLOPs in character-level language modeling, a new self-attention mechanism with adaptive attention span is proposed in \cite{adaptive-span}.
 To enable fast performance in unbatched decoding and improve the scalability of the standard transformers, Scaling Transformers \cite{scaling-transformers} are introduced.
 These novel transformer architectures are equipped with sparse variants of standard transformer layers.